 Hossam is a co-founding partner at Saray Capital, a leading value-investment firm in the MENA region with a focus on listed equities and commercial real estate.
 Hossam also serves as the independent director on the board of Middle East Venture Partners (MEVP).
 He graduated with a Bachelor of Science degree in Management (Honors), from the University of Pennsylvania – the Wharton School of Business.

-Noor is currently studying towards an MSc in Global Migration at University College London (UCL).
+Noor is currently studying towards an MSc in Global Migration at University College London (UCL) and is interested in researching geographies of care.
 She previously worked on urban and regional consultancy projects with Strategic Sustainability Solutions.
 Noor holds a BA from the University of British Columbia with a double major in Human Geography and Political Science.

 He is a clinical fellow at the National Hospital for Neurology and Neurosurgery (NHNN) of UCL, and a visiting research associate in the Department of Clinical Neurosciences, at the University of Cambridge.
 His current research focuses on neural stem cells and brain cancer.
 Talal has been teaching Neuroscience and Human Behavior to undergraduate medical students in Cambridge.

-Hanaa is a researcher and consultant based in London.
-Her research focuses on young people's education to work transitions and issues of access and equity.
-She has worked on developing youth programs in the Middle East in several capacities since 2005, both in the private sector and in collaborating with government entities.
-Hanaa holds a BA from the University of Washington an MSc from the London School of Economics and a PhD from University College London's Institute of Education.
+Hanaa is a researcher and consultant; her research focuses on young people's education to work transitions and issues of access and equity.
+She has worked on developing youth programs in the Middle East since 2005, both in the private sector and in collaborating with government entities.
+Hanaa holds a BA from the University of Washington, an MSc from LSE, and a PhD from UCL's Institute of Education.